 - Office of Student Experience and Engagement in Administration Building, Room 214

 - by mail.
 Registration by mail requires submission of an application stating qualifications.
 A verification or rejection of registration is sent by the election authority to the applicant. (§ 115.155 & 115.159, RSMo Supp.
 1997).
 You can request a mail-in post card at the candidates and voters' information page from the Office of the Missouri Secretary of State.

 - at the driver's license office or at participating state agencies.
 This is a form of registration by mail.
 Fill out an application of qualifications when renewing a driver's license or at participating state agencies

 Important Things to Note

 - The address you provide on the voter registration card determines where you are registered to vote, and therefore where you vote.
 In other words, if you want to vote in Johnson County, you must provide a Johnson County address, if you want to vote at "home," then provide your home address.
 You, however, can only be registered in one place or the other.

 Procedure for Mail-in Registration

 - Fill out voter registration card.

 - You should receive a letter from the clerk's office which indicates that you are officially registered and identifies your polling place.
 You can check to see if your voter registration was received by calling your local election authority.
 Each voter registration card has a red serial number that allows it to be tracked.
 The same number appears on the top portion of the card you kept for your records.
-Some counties, such as Johnson County, have a database you can check on their web site, which will tell you whether you are registered, and at what polling place you vote.
+You can also check the online database which will tell you whether you are registered, and at what polling place you vote.